gblazquez/bowshockpy/docs/source/inputparams.rst

 *refpix* (list or None)
     Pixel coordinates (zero-based) of the source, i.e., the origin from which the distances are measured.
 The first index is the R.A. axis, the second is the  Dec. axis [[int, int] or None]

+*coordcube* ("sky" or "offset")
+    Set to "sky" if you would like to set the cube headers in sky coordinates, or "offset" if you prefer them in offsets relative to the origin (the source).

 *parot* (float)
     Angle to rotate the image [degrees]